 It can’t because we have demonstrated over and over that it is impossible to enforce such restrictions dependably.

-Unstable people, including mass shooters, such as Nikolas Cruz and others, have obtained their firearms legally because, at the time they bought them, they did not meet the criteria to be denied gun ownership based on their mental health status.
+Unstable people, including mass shooters, such as Nikolas Cruz and others7, have obtained their firearms legally because, at the time they bought them, they did not meet the criteria to be denied gun ownership8 based on their mental health status.

-Dr. Amy Barnhorst, the vice chairwoman of community psychiatry at the University of California Davis, explains the challenges:
+Dr. Amy Barnhorst, the vice chairwoman of community psychiatry at the University of California Davis, explains the challenges:9

 The mental health system doesn’t identify most of these people because they don’t come in to get care.
 And even if they do, laws designed to preserve the civil liberties of people with mental illness place limits on what treatments can be imposed against a person’s will.